natashaw/oldwebsite/_posts/2014-10-16-ieee-region-4-student-leadership-training.md

 permalink: /2014/10/ieee-region-4-student-leadership-training/
 ---

 Please see the following message sent to us by a fellow IEEE branch.
-This is a great event, available to all our student branch members, who are encouraged to attend.
+This is a great event, available to all our student branch members, who are encouraged to attend. **Transportation will be provided.**

 ---